paleolimbot/geos/cran-comments.md

-This release prepares the 'geos' package for GEOS 3.10.0 to ensure that all tests pass under both GEOS 3.9.1 and GEOS 3.10.0.
+This release fixes bugs that were identified in the previous release and adds features that became available in GEOS 3.10.0.

 ## R CMD check results